-Watch for dates between mid-July and mid-September 2022, when all Multnomah Falls visitors for the second year in a row will be required to book an advance ticket to take in the sight of Oregon’s tallest waterfall.
+Between May 24 and Sept.
+5, 2022, all Multnomah Falls visitors for the second year in a row will be required to book an advance ticket to take in the sight of Oregon’s tallest waterfall.
 Visitors who ride a shuttle to Multnomah Falls will not need to book an advance ticket — they just need to show their shuttle pass at the entrance instead.
 Those who arrive by bike also will not need to book an advance ticket to the falls.

 Anyone who’s been to Multnomah Falls — or driven past Exit 31 on Interstate 84 — has likely witnessed an overcrowded parking lot and mass of backlogged traffic on the short left-turn off-ramp of the highway.
 The system is designed for better accessibility and a more safe and enjoyable experience for all.